tembo-io/website/docs/troubleshooting.md

 ![storage increasing](./images/storage-growing.png)

 This is from queries being performed on your instance to collect performance metrics.
-The storage used by metrics queries will be freed on a schedule, so you may see a saw pattern in your storage utilization graph:
+The storage used by metrics queries will be freed on a schedule, so you may see a sawtooth pattern in your storage utilization graph:

 ![storage pattern](./images/wal-cleared.png)